Ntsekees/Nahaiwa/grammar/src/morphology/roles/other-roles.md

 ```
   ┌───────────────
-  │ ◆ Ici̋ tayakóyu ñaʼáı tayaƛúrı.
+  │ ◆ Ici̋ tacʰakóyu ñaʼáı tacʰaƛúrı.
-  │ ❖ ASR.SEN-√is_one  NTR-DEF-NTR-√dog  EAPCZ-√and
+  │ ❖ ASR.SEN-√is_one  NTR-NTR-DEF:NTR-√dog  EAPCZ-√and
-  │   NTR-DEF-NTR-√cat
+  │   NTR-NTR-DEF:NTR-√cat
   │ ➥ Both the dog and the cat are one/single.
   └─
 ```
 ```
   ┌───────────────
-  │ ◆ Ici̋ tayakóyu (ñaʼáı) hurú tayaƛúrı.
+  │ ◆ Ici̋ tacʰakóyu (ñaʼáı) hurú tacʰaƛúrı.
-  │ ❖ ASR.SEN-√is_one  NTR-DEF-NTR-√dog  (EAPCZ-√and)
+  │ ❖ ASR.SEN-√is_one  NTR-NTR-DEF:NTR-√dog  (EAPCZ-√and)
-  │   COO-√are_two NTR-DEF-NTR-√cat
+  │   COO-√are_two NTR-NTR-DEF:NTR-√cat
   │ ➥ The dog is one, and the cats are two.
   └─
 ```
 ```
   ┌───────────────
-  │ ◆ Oθenïyi̋čal qaoci̋ tayakóyu (ñaʼáı) hurú tayaƛúrı.
+  │ ◆ Oθenïyi̋čal qaoci̋ tacʰakóyu (ñaʼáı) hurú tacʰaƛúrı.
   │ ❖ ASR.REC-you_know_what:ERG₃-me:DAT-√assert_to
-  │   ACC₃-PCCS-√is_one  NTR-DEF-NTR-√dog  (EAPCZ-√and)
+  │   ACC₃-PCCS-√is_one  NTR-NTR-DEF:NTR-√dog  (EAPCZ-√and)
-  │   COO-√are_two NTR-DEF-NTR-√cat
+  │   COO-√are_two NTR-NTR-DEF:NTR-√cat
   │ ➥ That one said to me that the dog was one and the cats were two.
   └─
 ```